This was a tiny bitmap font for a game.

 Thai: Pseudo ***Incomplete***

-GS Unicode is a project I'm working on so (almost) all languages get support!
-With 14,564 non-spacing characters, this font is finished (as of Unicode 13.0).
+GS Unicode is a project I worked on over the course of several years so (almost) all languages get support!
+With 14,564 non-spacing characters, this font is finished (as of Unicode 13.0, and as of FS's pre-July 2021 glyph inventory).
 Please tell me if some of the characters aren't working.
 I'll try to fix them as best as I can!

 This was a tiny bitmap font for a game.